 16. Add 1 tablespoon coriander leaves (optional) to Punjabi kala chana curry.

-17. Serve the kala chana masala gravy Hot with steamed rice, roti or chappati.
+17. Serve the kala chana gravy Hot with steamed rice, roti or chappati.

 More Punjabi recipes